BladLust/retargeting/README.md

 - The human-to-robot retargeting algorithm.
 - The interface of human hand detection based on RGB image or Apple Vision Pro.
-- An Rviz-based visualizer to visualze the retargeting results.
+- An Rviz-based visualizer to visualize the retargeting results.

 <div align="center">
   <img src="./docs/overview.jpg" alt="retargeting" width="50%" />